-Cautiously vent the tube and begin adding a 50% aqueous HCl solution dropwise to the contents of the reaction tube [Caution: This reaction is exothermic and rapid addition of the HCl solution can result in the violent release of the reaction tube contents.].
-Continue adding the HCl solution until the organic layer is clear and free of any magnesium.
+Cautiously vent the tube and begin adding a 50% HCl solution dropwise to the contents of the reaction tube [Caution: This reaction is exothermic and rapid addition of the HCl solution can result in the violent release of the reaction tube contents.].
+Continue adding the HCl solution until the aqueous layer is clear and free of any magnesium.
 Remove the aqueous layer with a pipette and discard.
 Dry the organic layer with sodium sulfate.
-Pipette out the organic layer and transfer into a small Erlenmeyer flask.
+Filter the organic layer by pipetting it through a Hirsch funnel lined with a cotton plug into a small Erlenmeyer flask.
 Evaporate the solvent down to approximately 2-3 mL on a hotplate located in the hood.
 Cool the contents using an ice-bath.
-Wash the solid with three 4 mL portions of petroleum ether, removing each colored (yellow) wash with a pipette.
-Additional washes may be necessary until the solid becomes white.
-Add 4 mL of ethanol and place on hotplate until gentle reflux occurs (swirling occasionally).
-Add 1-2 mL additional ethanol until any remaining solid dissolves.
-Remove the Erlenmeyer flask from the hotplate and allow to cool slightly before placing it into an ice bath.
-After crystallization is complete, vacuum filter, collect and weigh the remaining solid.
+Wash the solid with three 4 mL portions of petroleum ether, removing each yellow wash with a pipette.
+Additional washes may be necessary until the yellow solid becomes white.
+Recrystallize the solid from cold ethanol.
+Vacuum filter and collect and weigh the remaining solid.
+Take an IR spectrum of the final product.